pnp/pnpjs/packages/common/docs/collections.md

 ## Dictionary<T>

-A dictionary using string keys and containing values of type T. It works by maintaining to parallel arrays of keys and values.
+A dictionary using string keys and containing values of type T. It works by maintaining two parallel arrays of keys and values.

 ```TypeScript
 const d = new Dictionary<number>();